GrizzlyOne95/BZ98RBlenderToolKit/README.md

 - Invalid material indices are automatically fixed on export
 - Exporter no longer ignogres Quaternion animation keyframes and auto converts
 - GEO Scaling is no longer ignored and will be written/ignored as they can change behavior in game
+- Option on exports to auto port the result to Ogre mesh/skeleton/material (Redux format)

 ## [0.9.4] – 2025-11-07